d-fathi/pyams_lib/docs/index.rst

 What is `pyams.lib`?
 ********************

-`pyams.lib` is a Python package designed to simplify the modeling of analog elements and the simulation of electronic circuits.
+`pyams.lib` is a Python package designed to simplify the modeling of analog and digital elements and the simulation of electronic circuits.
 It provides:

 - The ability to create custom models of electrical components.
 - Simulation of circuits in different modes of operation.